Bankruptcy costs and Surplus income payments

 Use our 2013 Surplus Income Worksheet to estimate what your payment would be.

-During the bankruptcy period, you will be required to send your trustee a copy of your income and expense statements each month so the trustee can calculate your net income and determine if any surplus income payments are required.
+During the bankruptcy period, you will be required to send your Trustee a copy of your income and expense statements each month so the trustee he/she can calculate your net income and determine if any surplus income payments are required.

 Surplus income payments are required by law.
-The Bankruptcy & Insolvency Act sets out how to calculate the required payment, and your trustee is required to report to the court whether or not those payments have been made.
+The Bankruptcy and Insolvency Act sets out how to calculate the required payment, and your trustee is required to report to the court whether or not those payments have been made.
 If you are required to make surplus income payments, you will be in bankruptcy for 21 months.
-Therefore, if your surplus income payments are substantial, you may wish to consider alternatives to bankruptcy, including a proposal to creditors.
+Therefore, if your surplus income payments are substantial, you may wish to consider alternatives to bankruptcy, such as a consumer proposal.

 If you have irregular monthly income or experience a decrease or increase in income level, you can either make a lump sum payment or contact a trustee to help you determine your surplus income payment.

 In the event that you have significant medical expenses, necessary expenses for employment, additional income tax payments, fines or other specified expenses, or you are also paying family support, your income will be reduced by these amounts and your surplus income total will be reduced as a result.
 Your BDO Trustee will explain how the cost structure and surplus income works based on your situation.

 What if your non-bankrupt spouse refuses to divulge his/her income to the Trustee?

 If your spouse works and is not going to file for bankruptcy, the Trustee is obligated to base your monthly payments on family income that includes that of your spouse.
 You have an obligation to disclose information regarding your spouse’s income if you are aware of it.